Accurate and Efficient Structural Ensemble Generation of Macrocyclic Peptides using Internal Coordinate Diffusion: : Problem Statement and Methods

-These cyclic relative position representations encode bidirectional edge relationships between each atom by specifying forward and reverse distances in the macrocycle.
+These cyclic relative position representations specify forward (N-to-C) and reverse (C-to-N) relationships between each atom in the macrocycle, and effectively encode the molecular graph in a self-attention module similar to Ying et al.~\cite{graphormer2021}.
 The relative position of any neighboring atom is uniquely defined by its forward and reverse graph distances in the embedding lookup $\mathbf{W}^D$.
-For conditional generation, we perform a linear projection of the features $\mathbf{a}_i$, corresponding to each macrocycle backbone atom and its side chain, and a separate linear projection of the angles and torsions $\mathbf{x}_i = [\theta_i, \tau_i]$ and concatenate them as a single input to the transformer, $\mathbf{v}_i = \mathbf{a}_i' \oplus \mathbf{x}_i'$.
-Notably, our diffusion model only adds noise to the angular component, $\mathbf{x}_i$.
-For unconditional generation, atoms are only labeled with their backbone identity (nitrogen, $\alpha$-carbon, carbonyl-carbon) using an embedding that is added to the input.
-Model details are shown in Appendix~\ref{app:model}.
+For conditional generation, we perform a linear projection of the atom features $\mathbf{a}_i$, corresponding to \emph{each macrocycle backbone atom and its side chain}, and a separate linear projection of the angles and torsions $\mathbf{x}_i = \bm{\uptheta}_i \oplus \bm{\uptau}_i$ and concatenate them as a single input to the transformer, $\mathbf{v}_i = \mathbf{a}_i' \oplus \mathbf{x}_i'$.
+Notably, our diffusion model only adds noise to the angular component, $\mathbf{x}_i$, corresponding to backbone and side-chain angles and torsions that define a complete atomic configuration.
+For unconditional backbone generation, atoms are only labeled with their backbone identity (nitrogen, $\alpha$-carbon, carbonyl-carbon) using an embedding that is added to the input, and side chains are not modeled.
+Model details are shown in Supplementary Section~\ref{app:model}.